eddysella/Marupeke/README.md

 # Marupeke
 Marupeke the game.

-This project was completed for a programming class in my second year of studies at the University of Sussex.
+This project was completed for a programming class in my first year of studies at the University of Sussex.
 It is a java application which randomly generates solvable marupeke grids.

 Displaying the data: